 Transition layers dominated by deep-tier burrows remain relatively uncommon after the Ordovician (only 26.1% of Silurian–Permian transition layers include a “deep” infaunal tier).
-Median values of maximum consolidated burrow depths are 7.0 cm (25th percentile = 3.0 cm, 75th percentile = 11.0 cm) during the middle Paleozoic and 8.5 cm (25th percentile = 2.4 cm, 75th percentile = 20.0 cm) during the upper Paleozoic.
+Median values of maximum uncorrected burrow depths are 7.0 cm (25th percentile = 3.0 cm, 75th percentile = 11.0 cm) during the middle Paleozoic and 8.5 cm (25th percentile = 2.4 cm, 75th percentile = 20.0 cm) during the upper Paleozoic.
 Our analyses do not indicate a substantial increase in the depth of the transition layer in the middle to late Paleozoic (Fig. 5), in contrast to previously proposed patterns in infaunal tiering (13, 14).
 These results suggest that although some groups of infauna (e.g., some groups of anomalodesmatan and pholadomyoid bivalves and some crustaceans) were capable of occupying deep tiers by the middle and especially the late Paleozoic (14)—as highlighted by previous studies tracking changes in tier occupation (14) and as evidenced by the increase in the 75th percentile of burrow depths in our dataset by the upper Paleozoic—this was not yet a common life mode.
-This lag in abundant population of this deepest tier may reflect limited ecological incentives (e.g., lower predation pressure) to exploit deeper sediment tiers—a potential driver that we explore in greater detail below, in conjunction with discussion of Mesozoic transition layer evolution.
+This lag in abundant inhabitation of this deepest tier may reflect limited ecological incentives (e.g., lower predation pressure) to exploit deeper sediment tiers—a potential driver that we explore in greater detail below, in conjunction with discussion of Mesozoic transition layer evolution.
 However, this interval also contains the fewest observations in our dataset (when normalized to period duration and outcrop area (fig. S1)), so further exploration of the trace fossil record of the middle–upper Paleozoic, including further assessment of ichnotaxa that have been attributed specifically to deep-burrowing bivalves, may help expand our understanding of transition layer depths through this interval.

 Mesozoic transition layer depths

 Our dataset shows a sharp increase in reconstructed transition layer depths beginning at the end of the Middle Triassic and continuing through the Jurassic (Fig. 4 and 5), which we propose may have been concurrent with the onset of increased infaunal ecospace utilization associated with the MMR.
-The proportion of transition layers that can be classified as deep-tier (cf. (14)) rises slightly in the Triassic (from 34.1% in the Paleozoic to 37.1% in the Triassic) before jumping to 61.8% in the Jurassic and 65.9% in the Cretaceous.
-Synchronously, the median value of maximum consolidated burrow depth increases from 8.0 cm (25th percentile = 3.0 cm, 75th percentile = 15.2 cm) in the Triassic, a range consistent with Paleozoic burrow depths, to 20.0 cm (25th percentile = 8.0 cm, 75th percentile = 33.2 cm) in the Jurassic and 15.0 cm (25th percentile = 9.8 cm, 75th percentile = 40.0 cm) in the Cretaceous.
-Although classical evidence for the onset of the MMR has been drawn from Jurassic increases in shell ornamentation and thickness in epibenthic mollusks (55), other work has highlighted a potential Late Triassic initiation of the MMR, reflected in part by shell morphological changes in other mollusk groups that may have facilitated increases in mobility and infaunalization (51).
+The proportion of transition layers that can be classified as deep tier (cf. (14)) rises slightly in the Triassic (from 34.1% in the Paleozoic to 37.1% in the Triassic) before jumping to 57.1% in the Jurassic and 65.9% in the Cretaceous.
+Synchronously, the median value of maximum uncorrected burrow depth increases from 8.0 cm (25th percentile = 3.0 cm, 75th percentile = 15.2 cm) in the Triassic, a range consistent with Paleozoic burrow depths, to 17.6 cm (25th percentile = 8.0 cm, 75th percentile = 32.8 cm) in the Jurassic and 15.0 cm (25th percentile = 9.8 cm, 75th percentile = 40.0 cm) in the Cretaceous.
+Although evidence for the onset of the MMR has been historically drawn from Jurassic increases in shell ornamentation and thickness in epibenthic mollusks (55), other work has highlighted a potential Late Triassic initiation of the MMR, reflected in part by shell morphological changes in other mollusk groups that may have facilitated increases in mobility and infaunalization (51).
 These morphological changes have been proposed to record an escalation of avoidance strategies in response to the Triassic evolution of shell-breaking and crushing predators (homaridean lobsters and crushing fish) that feed at the sediment-water interface and at very shallow sediment depths (67).
 Our trace fossil data corroborate Triassic body fossil observations by providing first-order evidence for late Middle Triassic increases in burrowing depth.